-Staff skills, knowledge, values and deployment is a Care Inspectorate 'leadership' quality indicator (QI).
+Staff skills, knowledge, values and deployment is a 'leadership' quality indicator (QI).

 There are illustrations of practice and challenge questions below.
-These can help you to assess your current practice and identify areas for growth.
-Illustrations of staff skills, knowledge, values and deployment are also available for childminding settings and school-aged childcare.
+These can help you to assess your current practices and identify areas for growth.
+Illustrations of staff skills, knowledge, values and deployment are also available for early learning and childcare and childminding settings.